Adambean/gitlab-ce-ldap-sync/README.md

 ###### url *(string)*

-Specify the full HTTP/HTTPS URL to this Gitlab instance, e.g. "https://athena.gitlab.example.com".
+Specify the full HTTP/HTTPS URL to this Gitlab instance, e.g. "https://athena.gitlab.example.com" or "https://demeter.gitlab.example.com".
 This is the same URL you use to really visit this Gitlab installation from your web browser.

 ###### token *(string)*